imhogan/RESTFetcher/Samples/Qrvey3/README.md

-#Qrvey Sample 2
+# Qrvey Sample 3
 This sample demonstrates the use of RESTFetcher to choreograph a collection of microservices to deliver an application for a hypothetical group of retirement villages.
 This sample uses the free tier of the qrvey.com API.
 To use this you will need to get an API Key - see http://www.qrvey.com/ for details on how to do this.
 You will also need an Amazon Web Services (AWS) account - see https://aws.amazon.com/ - and you will need to verify one of your email addresses with AWS SES (Simple Email Service) - see http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html for details on this.
 Note, to send to non-verified email addresses - eg to send out Qrvey invitations - you will need to move your account out of sandbox mode.
 See http://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html for details on doing that.

-#Sample usage -- WARNING - Sample still under construction.
+# Sample usage -- WARNING - Sample still under construction.

  ...